SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 3. We have provided a workflow file called `tests.yaml` that should run your tests for you.
 Place this file in the `.github/workflows/` folder.
 The workflow file consists of three steps:

-    * First, a Python environment is initiated (in this case Python 3.8)
+    * First, a Python environment or uv environment is initiated (in this case Python 3.12)

     * Next, all dependencies required to run the test are installed